Powered by SchoolDash

 This school is a member of BOA Trust.
 (BOA Digital Technologies Academy is also a member.)

-Particular strengths include Disadvantaged pupils, Attainment, Progress and Finances.
-Relative weaknesses include Representation, Environment, Admissions and Sixth form.
+Particular strengths include Finances, Disadvantaged pupils and Destinations.
+Relative weaknesses include Representation and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.